yellobyte/DacESP32/README.md

   -DCHANNEL_VOLTAGE_MAX=3.35
 ```
 ### :bangbang: **ATTENTION:**
-Older Espressif ESP32 framework versions (<=1.0.6 on ArduinoIDE resp. <=3.3.0 on PlatformIO) have some needed type definitions missing.

-In case you get build errors like **'_definition for dac_cw_scale_t missing_'** or **'_definition for dac_cw_phase_t missing_'** then please add build option `DACESP32_TYPE_DEFS` to your config file as explained above.
+Older Espressif ESP32 framework versions have some needed type definitions missing and compiling this library **up to version 1.1.1** produces errors like **'_definition for dac_cw_scale_t missing_'** or **'_definition for dac_cw_phase_t missing_'**.
+In this case please add build option `DACESP32_TYPE_DEFS` to your config file as explained above.

 ### :hammer_and_wrench: Available library build options

-Actually **none** of below build options are required for building the library.
+Actually **none** of below build options are required for successfully building the library.
 If you just want to play around with the ESP32 DAC channels, generate some sine waves or set voltage levels with moderate accuracy, don't worry about them.

 However, if you want to generate sinus signals with a frequency higher than ~31.5kHz or with higher frequency accuracy, more or less than 256 voltage steps per cycle or voltage levels with higher voltage accuracy then below build options will be helpful.